I’ve wanted to talk about this for a while, had this topic sitting in my notes for months. I just didn’t think it fit what I usually write about.

 Still, now that everyone is telling you to "just get your multi", it might feel like progress again, like you’re finally doing something about your situation.
 But doing something doesn’t mean doing the right thing.

-If you're stuck at 900 hours, it shouldn't be about just checking boxes anymore.
+When stuck at 900 hours, it shouldn't be about just checking boxes anymore.

 The question at that point is "why am I really not getting hired, and what would actually fix that?"